How to avoid fraud - FAQs

 What steps does Numerica take if fraud may have occurred?

 Numerica is constantly monitoring accounts for fraudulent activity.
-You can take advantage of this by enrolling in the Alerts & Notifications service through Online Banking as well as receiving SMS/Text fraud alerts.
+Besides SMS/Text fraud alerts, you can enroll in Alerts & Notifications services through Online Banking.
 Any questions on this can be answered by one of Numerica’s Member Service Representatives at 800.433.1837.

-If our fraud monitoring detects a suspicious transaction on your account, we will alert you of the transaction and ask you to confirm if the transaction was authorized.
+If our fraud monitoring detects a suspicious transaction on your account, we will alert you of the transaction.
+You can confirm if the transaction was authorized or not.
 The account may also be frozen.
 If you suspect fraudulent activity, please call us immediately at 800.433.1837.

 What should I do if I think fraudulent activity has taken place on my account?

 Call Numerica immediately at 800.433.1837 or stop by your closest branch.
-If you have had your identity stolen, make sure to check out what to do if you’re the victim of stolen identity.
+If you have had your identity stolen, check out what to do if you’re the victim of stolen identity.

 There are several things you can do to make your accounts safer including: